smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 14 - The Hungry Dark.md

 He walked away, leaving Hemon to organize the body detail.

 Behind him, soldiers gathered around the warehouse they'd just won.
 Three sacks of grain.
 A broken cart wheel.

-And outside the palace walls, ships waited in the harbor, ready to flee.

 ---